Why everyone should chill

 Before service, the chilled food needs to be brought back to temperature, usually above 65°C using a process known as rethermalisation – where food is not cooked further; more just the internal temperature is raised to safe levels.
 This can be done in a conventional oven but if there’s a RATIONAL in the kitchen, it’s even easier.
 Many RATIONAL units have a Finishing program that is designed specifically for re-thermalising the food back to a serving temperature using a mixture of steam and dry heat.

 By combining blast chilling from Tecnomac with Finishing with RATIONAL, 10 or 1000 diners can enjoy hot dishes exactly as the chef had prepared them earlier.
 Suddenly a kitchen becomes a smart kitchen optimising resources and streamlining operations.

-For more information, fill in the form on this page.
+For more information on blast chiller and other commercial kitchen equipment, fill in the form on this page.